Pretty-SFOS/opal-mediaplayer/README.md

 ## Status

 The module is already usable but the code is still extremely messy and undocumented.
-However, the module is based on Leszek Lesner's [video player for SailfishOS](https://github.com/llelectronics/videoPlayer) which is quite mature.
+However, as the module is based on Leszek Lesner's [video player for SailfishOS](https://github.com/llelectronics/videoPlayer) it can be considered quite mature.

 ## Usage